nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 This field enables to share a ticket with a group of read-only users.
 These users would typically be IT managers who only need visibility into support issues and do not need to open or modify support tickets.

-Read-only groups names usually look like "support-ro-COMPANYNAME".
+Read-only groups are available for contracts specifying read-only contacts.
+Read-only group names usually look like "support-ro-COMPANYNAME".

 ## Additional Recommendations